Petrojam donates $350,000 worth of fuel to support COVID fight

 “The Ministry of Health and Wellness has been at the forefront of our fight against COVID-19, and it is only fitting that we do our part to fuel and support the work of this very important sector in Jamaica,” he said.

-Cuthbert Flynn, in expressing gratitude, noted that the donation will "go a far way" in supporting the activities of the health teams.
+Cuthbert-Flynn, in expressing gratitude, said the donation will “go a far way” in supporting the activities of the health teams.

 Petrojam Chairman Wayne Chin said the donation forms part of the company's corporate social responsibility and seeks to strengthen the capacity of the health ministry.